-Report Reference Number: E/19/39
+Report Reference Number: PR/19/13

-То: Executive
+То: Policy Review

-Date: 10 January 2020
+Date: 12 November 2019

 Ward(s) Affected: All

 Author: Aimi Brookes, Contracts Team Leader

-Lead Executive Member: Cllr Chris Pearson, Lead Executive Member for
+Lead Executive Member: Cllr Chris Pearson, Executive Member for Housing,

-Housing, Health and Culture
+Health and Culture

 Lead Officer: Julie Slatter, Director of Corporate Services and

 Commissioning

 Title: Policies for the Collection of Waste and Recycling

 Summary:

 The Council has approved a change from kerbside sort recycling to the collection of recycling from two wheeled bins.
 As part of this service change it is appropriate to review existing policies and implement new policies where necessary.
 These policies are:

 - Recycling contamination

 - Recycling bin size and excess waste

 - Assisted collections

 - Residual bin size / larger residual bins

 - Lane end collections

 - Missed collection reporting

-The purpose of this report is to set out the draft policies for approval and adoption following input from the Recycling Task and Finish Group and Policy Review Committee.
+The purpose of this report is to summarise the draft policies and seek the views of the Policy Review Committee to inform the proposals which will be presented to the Executive on 9 January 2020.

+Recommendation: